Mr. William N.

 island.

-some of the images near the bottom of this series of images
+of the images near the bottom of this series of images are

 bloody fighting for the island in February and March